By Published On: February 1st, 2024Last Updated: April 16th, 2025

-Fraser Island is a big bucket list item for many people travelling Australia’s famous East Coast, we were no different, but have you ever wondered if you can do a Fraser Island self-drive tour instead of going with a guide?
 We couldn’t wait to visit and see its beauty for ourselves but joining a group tour was the last thing we wanted to do.
-Lucky for us, there are other options so here’s how you can do a Fraser Island self-drive tour and explore on your own terms with our 3 day itinerary!
+Lucky for us, there are other options so here’s how you can do a Fraser Island self-drive tour and our ultimate 3 day K’gari Fraser Island self drive itinerary.

 About Fraser Island